What Makes a Good Friend?

 In few men is it part of nature to respect a friend’s prosperity without begrudging him, as envy’s wicked poison settling to the heart piles up the pain in one sick with unhappiness, who, staggered under sufferings that are all his own, winces again to the vision of a neighbor’s bliss.

 It is getting harder to find people who do not envy the accomplishments of others because our culture rewards immaturity and whining.
-The politics of envy assume that if someone has something good, then they denied someone else that good thing.
+The politics of envy assumes that if someone has something good, then they have denied someone else that good thing.
+That everything is zero-sum.

 If you find a friend who does not envy, you have found a treasure.